-39. How are non-employee director plans treated when another equity plan is on ballot?
+40. How are non-employee director plans treated when another equity plan is on ballot?

-The EPSC model is not used for stand-alone non-employee director plans that are on the ballot (although they will receive a standard cost evaluation for Shareholder Value Transfer (SVT).
-In these cases, positive or negative features of the stand-alone non-employee director plan will only impact that plan, which continues ISS' historical case-by-case approach to these plan evaluations.

-When a proposal enumerated in FAQ #4 is on the ballot, the shares available for grant under a nonemployee director plan will be incorporated into the Plan Cost evaluation of the EPSC policy.
+The EPSC model is not used for stand-alone non-employee director plans that are on the ballot (although they will receive a standard cost evaluation for Shareholder Value Transfer (SVT) and burn rate).
+In these cases, positive or negative features of the stand-alone non-employee director plan will only impact that plan's evaluation, which continues ISS' historical case-by-case approach to stand-alone non-employee director plan evaluations.
+However, when a proposal enumerated in FAQ #2 is on the ballot, the shares available for grant under a non-employee director plan will be incorporated into the Plan Cost evaluation of the EPSC policy.

-40. How will equity plan proposals at recent IPO companies be evaluated?
+41. How will equity plan proposals at newly public companies be evaluated?